Historical Government Shutdowns

 Dispute over border-wall funding in annual appropriations.

-Longest shutdown before 2025; major transportation and federal-service disruptions.
+Major transportation and federal-service disruptions.

 Source: Wikipedia